Enabling CORS in Umbraco API with Azure

 4. Navigate to the CORS subsection.

-5. Insert the origin; for local development, use "http://localhost:4200".
+5. Insert the origin.
+For local development, use "http://localhost:4200".

 6. Commit the changes by saving the new configurations.